Effective Leaders Focus on Well-Being to Increase Productivity

 Train the brain to deal with chaos.

 Emphasize “monotasking” for better focus.
-Research has shown that multitasking typically doubles the amount of time it takes to do a task, and it usually at least doubles the number of mistakes.”
+Research shows that multitasking typically doubles the amount of time it takes to do a task, and it usually at least doubles the number of mistakes.”
 People are best at “serial monotasking.”
 Managers can encourage monotasking by helping team members with clear, one-at-a-time task prioritization for deliverables, defining milestones that don’t overlap, and generally avoiding the trap of mistaking the urgent for the important.

 Exercise empathic leadership.